lgrcyanny/PaperBook-Hadoop/README.md

 6. Then visit [http://localhost:3000/](http://localhost:3000/)

 7. **NOTE:**, the database is empty, please build it by yourself, and the uploads dir is not include, it will create when you upload files.

+## Install Hadoop for HDFS storage
+We adopt Hadoop 2.2.0, which is shipped with more new features.
+1. Please follow the [blog guide](http://www.cyanny.com/2014/02/06/set-hadoop-hbase-part1/) to install Hadoop 2.2.0
+2. You can start the project the same as the MySQL version by `npm start`
+3. Please try to upload, delete and download literatures, up to now these files will be saved/deleted/get on HDFS

 ## Related modules
 [node-express-mongoose-demo](https://github.com/madhums/node-express-mongoose-demo)